EvidentSecurity/esp-sdk-ruby/docs/AuditLogFileExportApi.md

 api_instance = ESP::AuditLogFileExportApi.new

-id = 56 # Integer | Audit Log File Id
+id = 56 # Integer | AuditLogFile ID

 opts = {
-  include: "include_example" # String | Objects that can be included in the response:  organization,user  See Including Objects for more information.
+  include: "include_example" # String | Related objects that can be included in the response.
+See Including Objects for more information.
 }

 begin
-  #Show a single Audit Log File
+  #Show a single AuditLogFile
   result = api_instance.show(id, opts)
   p result
 rescue ESP::ApiError => e